bowang-lab/MedSAM/README.md

 We provide a step-by-step tutorial on [CoLab](https://colab.research.google.com/drive/19WNtRMbpsxeqimBlmJwtd1dzpaIvK2FZ?usp=sharing)

-You can also run it locally with `MedSAM_Inference.ipynb`.
+You can also run it locally with `tutorial_quickstart.ipynb`.

 3. GUI